-So you should look to extend your lease because;
+You should look to extend your lease because;

-- A longer lease is more marketable
+Saleability - If you decide to sell your property, a longer lease is more marketable

 When should the lease be extended?

 A lease can be extended at any time, but we would always advise leaseholders to consider doing so when their lease term is approaching the 85 year mark, if not before.
 However, it is strongly advisable to do so before the term falls below 80 years, for the reasons outlined above.

 Call us on 020 8771 5254 for a free initial assessment of your legal matter over the phone.

 There are two methods to extending your lease.
 They are;